 Wall Coverings and Finishes

-Plaster takes weeks or even months to dry but may not be ruined by water.
-Old plaster, however, may disintegrate after being wet for a long time.
+- Plaster can take weeks or even months to dry, but it may not be ruined by water.
+Old plaster, however, can disintegrate after being wet for a long time.

-- Sheetrock warps and disintegrates in water.
+- Sheetrock swells and eventually disintegrates in water.
 Bowing or warping above the high water line can be expected due to swelling.
 Drywall that has been submerged must be replaced.

 - Laminated paneling (plywood, hardboard) that has been soaked will separate or delaminate, and it will often warp below and immediately above the high water level.
-The extent of damage depends on how long the paneling was in water and how quickly moisture is removed from the studding.
-Slow drying decreases the possibility of delamination.
+The extent of damage depends on how long the paneling was in the water and how quickly moisture is removed from the framing.
+The longer it stays wet, the worse the damage.

 - Masonry dries slowly but will be undamaged except for possible cracking or settling.
 To dry masonry and prevent mold and mildew, open the inside of the wall cavity to expose the wood framing to open airflow.

 Cleaning Interior Walls